 Having someone safe to disclose to

-Disclosing to someone is the hardest thing I have ever done.
+Disclosing to someone is one of the hardest things I have ever done.
 In my first disclosure to my boss, (which was not common or encouraged all those years ago) I was believed, empathised with and acknowledged.
-This interaction probably saved my life because years later when I was ready to leave I felt save disclosing.
+This interaction probably saved my life, years later when I was ready to leave I felt save disclosing.

 After I had disclosed even though my boss was amazingly supportive, I felt apprehensive about my work performance.

 Choosing someone to disclose to especially at work brings up so much fear:

 - Will it look bad for my career?

 - Will my boss lose respect for me?